BioDCASE Challenge

 Tiny ML Task 3

-The next generation of autonomous recording units contains programmable chips, thus offering the opportunity the opportunity to perform BioDCASE tasks.
+The next generation of autonomous recording units contains programmable chips, thus offering the opportunity to perform BioDCASE tasks.
 On-device processing has multiple advantages, such as high durability, low latency, and privacy preservation.
 However, such “tiny hardware” is limited in terms of memory and compute, which calls for the development of original methods in audio content analysis.
 In this context, task participants will revisit the well-known problem of automatic detection of birdsong while adjusting their systems so as to meet the specifications of a commercially available microcontroller.

 Organizers